sanket-pixel/tensorrt_deeploy/README.md

 # TensorRT Chronicles : Journey from zero to inference.
-This repository contains source code for my blog "TensorRT and it's ways".
+This repository contains  code for my blog "TensorRT and it's ways".